Proofme-id/Documentation/sdk_reader_example_usage.md

     documentType: string;
     firstNames: string;
     lastName: string;
+    documentNumberCheckDigitCorrect: boolean;
+    expiryDateCheckDigitCorrect: boolean;
+    birthDateCheckDigitCorrect: boolean;
 }
 ```

 Use the information as you wish.
 If you want to continue to the NFC scan you need to use the `documentNumber`, `birthDate` and `expiryDate`.
 These three values serve as sort of a password to read the NFC chip on the document

+The check digit booleans are there so your application can show the proper steps to what to do next or ignore the check digits.
+There are several belgium ID cards with a known error inside the MRZ.
+However it is highly recommended not to ignore them since they serve as an important check on the validity of the `documentNumber`, `birthDate` and `expiryDate`

 # 3 - NFC